-- Sub-Processes enable hierarchical Process development - A Sub-Process is a compound activity that is included within a Process.
-It is compound in that it can be broken down into a finer level of detail (a Process) through a set of subactivities - For a collapsed version of a Sub-Process, the details of the Sub-Process are not visible in the Diagram.
-A "plus" sign in the lower-center of the shape indicates that the activity is a Sub-Process and has a lower-level of detail. - For an expanded version of a Sub-Process, the details (a Process) are visible within its boundary. - There are two types of Sub-Processes: - Embedded and - Independent (Re-usable)
+- Sub-Processes enable hierarchical Process development - A Sub-Process is a compound activity that is included within a Process. - A process can be broken down into a finer level of detail through a set of sub-activities - Two kinds of representation - Collapsed: the details of the Sub-Process are not visible in the Diagram.
+A "plus" sign in the lowercenter of the shape indicates that the activity is a Sub-Process and has a lower-level of detail. - Expanded: the details (a Process) are visible within its boundary. - There are two types of Sub-Processes: - Embedded and - Re-usable